wesleycamargo/azure-docs.pt-br/articles/data-lake-store/data-lake-store-data-scenarios.md

 <properties
-   pageTitle="Cenários de dados envolvendo o Repositório Data Lake | Microsoft Azure" description="Entenda os diferentes cenários e as ferramentas usando quais dados podem ser ingeridos, processados, baixados e visualizados em um Repositório Data Lake" services="data-lake-store" documentationCenter="" authors="nitinme"
+   pageTitle="Data scenarios involving Data Lake Store | Microsoft Azure" description="Understand the different scenarios and tools using which data can ingested, processed, downloaded, and visualized in a Data Lake Store" services="data-lake-store" documentationCenter="" authors="nitinme"